Skip to main content Scroll Top

-A special screening of Don Boyd’s documentary Andrew and Jeremy Get Married which was nominated for the British Independent Film Award for best British Documentary, at 5pm in the Cordingley theatre, Humanities Bridgeford Street Building on Wednesday February the 18th.
-The screening will have a Q+A with the director himself Don Boyd.
+A special screening of Don Boyd’s documentary Andrew and Jeremy Get Married, which was nominated for the British Independent Film Award for best British Documentary, at 5pm in the Cordingley theatre, Humanities Bridgeford Street Building on Wednesday February the 18th.
+The screening will be followed by an in-person Q+A with Don Boyd.

-The documentary documents a year in the life of two gay men from radically different backgrounds and was originally released in cinemas and as part of the BBC’s Storyville Series.
+The documentary follows a year in the life of two gay men from radically different backgrounds and was originally released in cinemas and as part of the BBC’s Storyville Series.

 Don will also hold a workshop for the students of our Master in Visual Anthropology on the following morning.